danboo/godot-RigidBodyParticles2D/README.md

 * add Tween force vector (magnitude, direction and rotation)
 * add custom signals (initial start, stop, iteration start, iteration end, all particles removed )
 * bring randomness calculation inline with Particles2D
-* see if possible to make the scene play in the editor